GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/01_strings.md

 strANSI = UTF8::toANSI(strUTF8);
 ~~~~~~~~~~~~~

-# Converting data types {#strings_c}
+# Converting data types
-You can convert most primitive data types to strings by using the @ref bs::toString "toString" or @ref bs::toWString "toWString" functions.
+You can convert most primitive data types to strings by using the @bs::toString or @bs::toWString functions.

 ~~~~~~~~~~~~~{.cpp}
 bool v1 = false;